 Children can arrive from 8.45am and are expected to be punctual.
 A member of staff opens the gate at 8.45am and children go straight into class, the register is taken at 9am.
-For safety reasons, at home time, parents are asked to wait to collect their children in the driveway by the school gates.
+For safety reasons, at home time, parents and carers are asked to wait to collect their children in the driveway by the school gates.

 Our Curriculum In the Reception year the children follow a curriculum designed for the underfives.
 This is part of the Early Years Foundation Stage.
 From Year 1 onwards the curriculum is based on the National Curriculum.
-We build our curriculum around topics to help children make connections between all that they learn.
+We build our curriculum around ten themes to help children further develop our vision characteristics during their time with us.
+These also help them make connections between all that they learn.
 We strive to ensure seamless continuity and progression of skills so that every child builds, step-by-step upon the bedrock of established knowledge.
-We have recently reviewed our topic areas, keeping the most exciting topics that allow first-hand experience, visits, trips and visitors - and the most important aspects, relevance and fun!
+Negotiators Creative Thinkers Risk Takers Problem Solvers Critical Thinkers Good listener Creative Growth mindset Able to learn from Evaluative Trustworthy Imaginative Courageous mistakes Engaged Open minded Perseverance Confident Team Players Change Makers Young Leaders Achievers Friends Keen to Making the world Independent Successful Able to embrace participate a better place Responsible Physically and diversity and Collaborative Curious Reliable mentally healthy difference Self-aware Positive Knowledgeable Kind and caring Encouraging contributors Sociable Our Curriculum Themes Our Curriculum Themes ----------------------- ----- ------------ -------- We plan each theme with the children as much as possible as we find this improves their engagement with their learning.
+This makes the curriculum more bespoke for each class.
+We try to ensure the children have first-hand experience, visits, trips and visitors, as well as the most important aspects, relevance and fun!

-We ensure that each pupil has an entitlement to a curriculum which: - ✓ enables them to feel confident, valued and successful and respect themselves and others as learners; - ✓ enables them to work and learn together in a high quality teaching and learning environment; - ✓ is broad, balanced, flexible, relevant, inclusive and well planned; it is well matched to individual need, providing the context for in-depth learning; - $\checkmark$ enables them to make a significant contribution to their school community and the wider world; - provides continuity that is effective and supports progression and successful transition (home-school, preschool-school, between classes, school-secondary school).
-We are very fortunate to have specialist teachers for French, RE and PE.
+We ensure that each pupil has an entitlement to a curriculum which: \checkmark enables them to feel confident, valued and successful and respect themselves and others as learners; \checkmark enables them to work and learn together in a high quality teaching and learning environment; \checkmark is broad, balanced, flexible, relevant, inclusive and well planned; it is well matched to individual need, providing the context for in-depth learning; \checkmark - enables them to make a significant contribution to their school community and the wider world; \checkmark provides continuity that is effective and supports progression and successful transition (home-school, preschool-school, between classes, school-secondary school).
 Safeguarding Statement Bolney School is committed to the safeguarding of children, young people, their families and staff.
 This means that everything we do is designed to promote the safety and well-being of the children we work with, as well as that of children and young people in general.
 We believe that safeguarding and good practice are best promoted by staff who, after thorough selection processes, are valued, trained, encouraged and appropriately managed and supported in the work they do.

+Pastoral Care

-Pastoral Care We pride ourselves on the support and care we give to our pupils.
+We pride ourselves on the support and care we give to our pupils.
 There is a tangible family ethos that pervades the school, ensuring that each pupil is treated as an individual and his or her pastoral needs met.
+We have four school rules:

+- 1. We are quiet when someone is talking to us.

+- 2. We follow instructions right away.

+- 3. We let others get on with their work.

+- 4. We respect each other.

-Each class agree their own rules, which are referred to throughout the year, and as a school we agree playground rules.
+Each class also agree their own rules, which are specific to them, and as a school we agree playground rules.